Acas urges employers to stamp out the rise in legal highs with clear disciplinary procedures

 - Legal highs generally cannot be sold for human consumption and so are often marketed as bath salts, incense or plant food.
 They mostly contain synthetic, chemical compounds which imitate the effects of more traditional, illegal drugs such as speed and cannabis.
 Often they contain ingredients which haven't been tested on humans and so the effects of human consumption are hard to predict.
 These drugs can have a range of effects on users and are generally used as stimulants, "downers" or hallucinogens.

-- For Acas' new Legal highs guide - see the Legal highs page.
+- For Acas' new Legal highs guide - see the New Psychoactive Substances (formally known as Legal Highs ) page.

 - The Psychoactive Substances Bill - to control the use of psychoactive substances the Government announced new legislation in May 2015.
 The Psychoactive Substances Bill will prohibit and disrupt the production, distribution, sale and supply of psychoactive substances in the UK.
 The Bill is currently progressing through Parliament.
 The new legislation places a blanket ban on all psychoactive (or mind altering) substances, and introduces a list of exemptions for those in everyday use, such as alcohol, coffee and medicines which are regulated elsewhere, as well as drugs already banned under Misuse of Drugs Act 1971.
 More information on the Bill can be found at UK Parliament - Psychoactive Substances Bill [HL] 2015-16.